backstage/backstage-deploy/README.md

 # backstage-deploy

 This package provides a CLI to help deploy Backstage on a specified cloud provider.
-It uses [Pulumi](https://www.pulumi.com) internally to create the requires resources.
+It uses [Pulumi](https://www.pulumi.com) internally to create the required resources.

 ## Usage